Non-Stationary Inventory Control with Lead Times

 Notably, \NSBLIC achieves the regret guarantee in \cref{thm:regret_backlogging} without knowing the amount of non-stationarity~$S$.
-The upper bound aligns, up to logarithmic factors, with the $\Omega(\sqrt{ST})$ lower bound (\cref{thm:lower_bound}), and this rate cannot be improved even if the number of changes were known in advance.
+The upper bound aligns, up to logarithmic factors, with the $\Omega(\sqrt{ST})$ lower bound (\cref{thm:lower_bound}), and this rate cannot be improved even if $S$ was known in advance.
 In particular, when ${S = 1}$, corresponding to the stationary setting, our bound reduces to $\mathcal{O}(\sqrt{T})$, recovering the lower bound for stationary backlogging systems established in \cref{lemma:lower_bound_stationary}.
 Thus, the use of an adaptive algorithm in inventory systems with full backlogging incurs no loss in performance when demand is stationary, even in the presence of deterministic lead times.
 Since base-stock policies are optimal in this setting \citep{karlin1958inventory,scarf1960optimality}, the algorithm effectively learns the optimal policy.
-Finally, note that \NSBLIC does not leverage the convexity of the cost function and, due to the full-feedback structure, its regret exhibits no asymptotic dependence on the size of the policy space~$U$.
+Finally, note that \NSBLIC does not leverage the convexity of the cost function and its regret exhibits no asymptotic dependence on the size of the policy space~$U$.